 Of course, the old burgundy passport is also valid for everywhere else in the world, under the same provisos that existed before the UK left the EU (chiefly - in most cases - that it has at least 6 month’s validity and you have the required entry visas).

-Yes, you need to take either your V5C vehicle log book (if it exists), or a VE103, which proves you're permitted to drive a leased or hired vehicle overseas.
+Yes, when driving to Europe from the UK you need to take either your V5C vehicle log book (if it exists), or a VE103, which proves you're permitted to drive a leased or hired vehicle overseas.

 if you're renting or leasing a car in Europe, the providing firm will normally supply a "Vehicle on Hire Certificate" - in lieu of the original Vehicle Registration Document.

-You'll need to display a GB sticker when driving in any of the 27 EU member states.
+Since 28 September 2021 it has been a requirement, when driving to Europe from the UK, to display a UK sticker when driving in any of the 27 EU member states.

 If you have a pet passport issued in Great Britain it is no longer valid in the EU or Northern Ireland.

 Great Britain, the Channel Islands and the Isle of Man is regarded by the Eu as a Part 2 listed third country under the EU Pet Travel Scheme.